swiftlang/swift-evolution/proposals/0202-random-unification.md

   public static func random<T: RandomNumberGenerator>(
     in range: Range<Self>,
-    using generator: T
+    using generator: inout T
   ) -> Self

   /// Uses the standard library's default RNG public static func random(in range: Range<Self>) -> Self {
-    return Self.random(in: range, using: Random.default)
+    return Self.random(in: range, using: &Random.default)
   }

   public static func random<T: RandomNumberGenerator>(
     in range: ClosedRange<Self>,
-    using generator: T
+    using generator: inout T
   ) -> Self

   /// Uses the standard library's default RNG public static func random(in range: ClosedRange<Self>) -> Self {
-    return Self.random(in: range, using: Random.default)
+    return Self.random(in: range, using: &Random.default)
   }
 }

 // Enables developers to use things like Double.random(in: 5 ..< 12) which does not use modulo bias.
-// This differs from things like (5.0 ..< 12.0).random() because those ranges return an Optional, whereas
+// This differs from things like (5.0 ..< 12.0).randomElement() because those ranges return an Optional, whereas
 // this returns a non-optional.
 Ranges get the benefit of using random, but this is the preferred
 // method as it provides a cleaner API to users and clearly expresses the operation.
 // It is worth noting that any empty range entered here will abort the program.